BaluVadivel/100DaysOfCode/README.md

 <img src="https://raw.githubusercontent.com/BaluVadivel/100DaysOfCode/main/007/SelectMultiple.png" alt="Above code output" width="100%" />

 ## DIV & SPAN TAGS
-<p>Div tag is used to group block level element.
+Div tag is used to group block level element.
 Span tag is used to group inline level element.
-This tag has both opening and closing tags</p>
+This tag has both opening and closing tags
 ### CODE :

 ```
 <div>this is div</div>
 <span>this is span</span>